cscheffler/kafka-demo/README.md

 python demo-consumer.py

-This will consume already produced messages as fast as possible and display.
+This will consume already produced messages as fast as possible and display how many got consumed, once every 5 seconds.
+It will also show the list of partitions from which messages got consumed.
+More on this in demo 4.

 Demo 3: Clearing out your Kafka and Zookeeper data